Joint Bayesian calibration and map-making for intensity mapping experiments: Demonstration

 \subsection{Experimental setup}

-To emulate realistic observational conditions, we simulated two distinct time-ordered data (TOD) sets, each of which fully replicates MeerKAT's single-dish observing patterns.
+To emulate realistic observational conditions, we simulated two distinct time-ordered data (TOD) sets, each of which fully replicates MeerKLASS single-dish observing patterns.
 These are denoted as the `setting' and `rising' modes based on differences in scan strategy (as detailed in subsequent Section~\ref{sec: scan}).

-Using these simulations, we designed two Bayesian analysis workflow scenarios: \begin{itemize} \item \textbf{``$1\times$TOD'':} Only the ``setting''-mode TOD set is used. \item \textbf{``$2\times$TOD'':} Both the ``setting'' and ``rising'' TOD sets are used. \end{itemize} This design serves two purposes: (1) Validating the workflow's capability to process both single and multiple TOD sets; (2) Quantifying map-making accuracy by comparing results between the ``$1\times$TOD'' and ``$2\times$TOD'' configurations.
+Using these simulations, we designed two Bayesian analysis workflow scenarios: \begin{itemize} \item \textbf{``$1\times$TOD'':} Only the ``setting''-mode TOD set is used; one TOD is used. \item \textbf{``$2\times$TOD'':} Both the ``setting'' and ``rising'' TOD sets are used; one TOD is used for each scan. \end{itemize} This design serves two purposes: (1) Validating the workflow's capability to process both single and multiple TOD sets; (2) Quantifying map-making accuracy by comparing results between the ``$1\times$TOD'' and ``$2\times$TOD'' configurations.
 Further experimental details are provided in subsequent sections.
 Figures~\ref{fig: 1TOD setup} and \ref{fig: 2TOD setup} illustrate the two scenarios.
 The key parameters are summarised in Table~\ref{tab:sim_params}.